 16.11.6.1.5 Declaration of Forfeit of CRRs

-(1) At ERCOT’s sole discretion, if it does not receive full payment on the due date of a CRR Auction Invoice, may declare any of the CRR bids cleared and Pre-Assigned Congestion Revenue Rights (PCRRs) allocated to the Market Participant forfeited.
+(1) ERCOT, at its sole discretion, may declare any of the CRR bids cleared and PCRRs allocated to the Market Participant forfeited due to Payment Breach if it does not receive full payment on the due date of the CRR Auction Invoice.
 ERCOT shall effect that forfeiture by sending a written notice to the Market Participant of the forfeiture and of not delivering the CRRs or PCRRs to the Market Participant’s CRR account.
+ERCOT will transfer the forfeited CRRs to a placeholder CRR Account Holder to be managed by ERCOT.
+PTP Options with Refund and PTP Obligations with Refund will be voided and will not settle in DAM nor be offered into any future CRR auctions.

+If the forfeited CRRs were awarded in a CRR Monthly Auction, the transferred CRRs will settle in the DAM and ERCOT will offset net revenues from the DAM settlements against any amounts owed to ERCOT by the breaching Market Participant.
+Revenue from the DAM settlements shall be considered as CRR Auction revenue and distributed to QSEs based on Load Ratio Share as specified in Section 7.5.7, Method for Distributing CRR Auction Revenues.

-ERCOT shall either (a) offer all forfeited CRRs, with each forfeited CRR in its existing configuration, in a one-time auction to Market Participants (other than the Market Participant(s) in Payment Breach or other Default) for sale to the highest bidder with a positive bid price or (b) ERCOT shall make the related capacity available in subsequent CRR Auctions.
-Revenue from that sale shall be considered as CRR Auction revenue and distributed to QSEs based on Load Ratio Share as specified in Section 7.5.7, Method for Distributing CRR Auction Revenues.
+If the forfeited CRRs were awarded in a CRR Auction associated with a Long-Term Auction Sequence, ERCOT will offer the individual forfeited CRRs into the next available auction for the effective time period of the forfeited CRRs until all CRRs have been offered into an auction.
+Revenue from the sale of the forfeited CRRs into a CRR Auction shall be considered as CRR Auction revenue and distributed to QSEs based on Load Ratio Share as specified in Section 7.5.7, Method for Distributing CRR Auction Revenues.
+If a forfeited CRR is offered into an auction but is not awarded, the CRR will be voided and the capacity will be dissolved.

-(2) ERCOT may also, at its sole discretion, honor any of the offers from Market Participants that were cleared in the CRR Auction by removing the CRRs from the Market Participant’s CRR account.
+(2) ERCOT may also, at its sole discretion, honor any of the offers from the breaching Market Participant that were cleared in the CRR Auction.
 ERCOT shall offset net revenues due to the Market Participant from CRRs offered and cleared against amounts owed to ERCOT by the Market Participant.